 A mountain of food, water and other vital supplies has arrived in Puerto Rico’s main Port of San Juan.

 But a shortage of truckers and the island’s devastated infrastructure are making it tough to move aid to where it’s needed most.
-Only 20% of truck drivers have reported back to work since Hurricane Maria swept through, according to a spokesperson for Puerto Rico’s Gov. Ricardo Rosselló.
+Only 20% of truck drivers have reported back to work since Hurricane Maria swept through, according to a representative for Puerto Rican Gov. Ricardo Rosselló.

 On top of that, a diesel fuel shortage and a tangle of blocked roads mean the distribution of supplies is extremely challenging.
 Even contacting drivers is a problem because cell towers are still down.